LSU OC's daughter-in-law dies in plane crash

 The eight-passenger plane crashed into the parking lot of a post office about 1 mile from the Lafayette Regional Airport, Federal Aviation Administration spokesman Tony Molinaro said.

 In addition to McCord, four others aboard the plane died, including 51-year-old pilot Ian E. Biggs.
-The other passengers who perished were 59-year-old Robert Vaughn Crisp II, 51-year-old Gretchen D. Vincent and 15-year-old Michael Walker Vincent.
+The other passengers who perished were Robert Vaughn Crisp II, 59; Gretchen D. Vincent, 51; and Michael Walker Vincent, 15.

 Information from The Associated Press was used in this report.